TheMeteoRain/quality-of-exile/README.md

 ## How To Use

-To change keybinds press F10 (by default) to open hotkey configuration window.
-You can change this keybind.
-You have to press the keybind in-game, this script doesn't recognize anything pressed outside of the game.
+To change keybinds, press F10 (default) to open the hotkey configuration window.
+You can customize this keybind to your preference.
+Note that the keybind must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.

 ### Enter Hideout
 Travel to hideout by typing "/hideout".